Categories

 “The City must take a more unified and holistic approach to planning for infrastructure improvements to ensure equity for all neighborhoods.
 This includes assessing deficits in the neighborhoods and creating a plan and prioritization list for addressing them.
 This type of assessment will ensure that the City can better coordinate between city departments with purview over public infrastructure.”

 The Council President’s motion instructs the City Administrative Officer (CAO) to prepare a plan to reform the City’s Capital Improvement Expenditure Plan.
-This was requested in January 2021 — in September 2021, City Staff still has not provided this requested plan.
+This was requested in January 2021; as of September 2021, City Staff still has not provided the requested plan.

 So, what can we do?

-Here are our recommendations for the the top 3 things we need the City of Los Angeles needs to do in the next year to move this important and overdue effort forward:
+Here are our recommendations for the top 3 things the City of Los Angeles needs to do in the next year to move this critical and overdue effort forward:

-1. Have the City Council and Mayor set a clear unified vision for the future of infrastructure functionality in the City.
+1. Have the City Council and Mayor establish a clear, unified vision for the future of infrastructure functionality in the City.
 This is the required first step in creating a Strategic infrastructure plan.
 The role of the Mayor and City Council is to set vision and governance, and the role of bureaus and departments is to implement it.
-This requires

-• A single unified vision for Public Works and Transportation from policymakers.
-For example, the City’s Board of Public Works, manages the Bureau of Public Works, and yet their vision for the next 10 years must include that of other departments that touch the public right of way like the Department of Transportation and LAPD.
-This should be grounded in not what the Bureaus and Departments do now, but what they could be doing.
+This requires a single unified vision for Public Works and Transportation from policymakers.
+For example, the City’s Board of Public Works, manages the Bureau of Public Works, and yet their vision for the next 10 years must include that of other departments that touch the public right of way, like the Department of Transportation and LAPD.
+This should be grounded innot what the Bureaus and Departments do now, but what they could be doing.

-• A breakdown of these figures in operating versus capital dollars.
+• A breakdown of these figures by operating and capital dollars

 • Safe Routes to School